Spaces Images/Getty Images

-Rate-and-term refinancing refers to myriad strategies, including switching from an ARM to a fixed and vice versa.
+Rate-and-term refinancing refers to myriad strategies, including switching from an adjustable-rate mortgage to a fixed, or the other way around.
 For example, if you have an ARM that is set to adjust upward in a few months, you can refinance into a fixed-rate mortgage.
 Or if you have a fixed-rate loan and you know you’ll move in two or three years, you could refinance into a lower-rate 3/1 hybrid ARM.

 Cash-out refinancing leaves you with cash above the amount needed to pay off your existing mortgage, closing costs, points and any mortgage liens.
 You may use the cash for any purpose.